romcal/romcal/README.md

 const romcal = new Romcal();
 ```

-Or any of the optional options:
+Or with any of the optional options:

 ```ts
 // Initialize romcal (all options are optional)